Dolby Atmos VS DTS:X

 Well Dolby Atmos absolves the idea of channels all together, at least in the digital sense.

 That technically means it’s capable of producing audio that comes from anywhere.
 Yes anywhere.

 Now when it’s raining in a scene, each raindrop would be treated as an object travelling through a 3D space hitting the floor.

 If someone in a movie throws something, that object would act as though it were really flying through the air.
 You get the idea.
 It makes things feel super real, and incredibly immersive.

-The particularly interesting part is that this doesn’t just apply to movies either, as the Playstation 4 and Xbox One actually support it in some of their games as well.
-This even makes gaming feel like something entirely different and exciting
+The particularly interesting part is that this doesn’t just apply to movies either, as the Playstation 5 and Xbox Series X & S actually support it in some of their games as well.
+This even makes gaming feel like something entirely different and exciting.

 What Do You need for it?